-Escalation factor Component costs applied to Source and methodology Power station capital cost Power station capital cost Base escalation factors such as steel, copper, labour and the AUD/USD exchange rate were derived by PwC.
-The Generation O&M cost Generation O&M cost determination involved analysing commodity market trends and forecasts from leading investment banks.
-More information on PwC's methodology is provided in their Connection asset O&M cost Switchyard O&M cost Transmission line O&M cost report.
-GHD derived the power station capital cost, generation O&M and connection asset O&M escalation factors from the base escalation factors provided by PwC.
-This methodology is summarised in GHD's report.
-Consumer Price Index (CPI) Asset insurance O&M cost Fixed network access and ongoing O&M charges Fixed fuel cost Land cost A general measure of price inflation for all Australian households is forecast by the Reserve Bank of Australia (RBA).
+Escalation factor Component costs applied to Source and methodology Consumer Price Index (CPI) Asset insurance O&M cost Fixed network access and ongoing O&M charges Fixed fuel cost Land cost A general measure of price inflation for all Australian households is forecast by the Reserve Bank of Australia (RBA).
 Where a forecast range is provided, the mid-point is applied.
 For the first year outside of the RBA's forecast horizon, the average of the previous year's forecast and the mid-point of the RBA's target for inflation is used.
-For all periods beyond, the mid-point of the RBA's target for inflation is used.
+For all periods beyond June 2022, the mid-point of the RBA's target for inflation is used.
 Transmission connection cost Transmission connection cost This is estimated using the average change over five years as per steps 2.4.1(d) and 2.4.2 of the Market Procedure.
-However, as five years of actual data was no available for the 2019 BRCP the escalation rate is averaged over a period for which equivalent data is available.
+However, as five years of actual data was not available for the 2019 BRCP, the escalation rate is averaged over a period for which equivalent data is available.
 Western Power provides these escalation factors.